Maheshivara/simple-user-api/README.md

         "newPassword":"anotherPassword" // required
     }
     ```
+    - The newPassword field is validated by express-validator as strongPassword
   - Response Body:
     A JSON with the updated data of the user (if successfully updated), Ex:
     ```javascript